 To most people, “pet” means dog or cat.
 What about birds or fish?
 How about rabbits, ferrets, or hamsters?
 What if you have a farm with horses, goats, sheep, cattle, pigs, or ducks?

 The American Veterinary Medical Association (AVMA) offers tips and detailed evacuation kit checklists for all types of domestic animals, including livestock.
-Check out their web site for some very helpful tips.

 ANIMAL EVACUATION KIT